gajananpp/captioner/README.md

 ## Privacy
-The only external api call this extension makes is to [`wss://api.deepgram.com/v1/listen`](https://developers.deepgram.com/api-reference/#transcription-streaming) passing it the audio blobs from audio source as payload.
+The only external api call this extension makes is to [`wss://api.deepgram.com/v1/listen`](https://developers.deepgram.com/api-reference/#transcription-streaming) passing it the audio blobs from selected audio source as payload.

 ## FAQs